42-mediterranean-red-snapper_westmountmag

 Other recent articles

 Monique Singer - WestmountMag.caMonique Singer is a cultural creator now based in Montreal, usually found travelling the world, experiencing other cultures and sharing what she finds most interesting.
-At the top of her food passion is her attraction for spices, their benefits and the distinctive flavour they bring to all dishes.
+At the top of her food passion list is her attraction to spices, their benefits, and the distinctive flavours they bring to all dishes.
 LinkedIn